arthurfiorette/steam-trader/README.md

 ## Executing

-This application can be run in different ways.
+Now, to start this application, you can ***run the [`start.cmd`](start.cmd) script at the root of this project*** and follow the installation and startup steps or run it manually as follows:

-1. If you have docker installed on your machine, you can simply type `docker-compose up` after editing the **config.yml** and you are ready to go.
+1. If you have a docker virtual machine, you can simply type `docker-compose up` or use any docker instance at any hosting service.

-2. If you are thinking of hosting it on any hosting platform, use the docker implementation to your advantage and host it easily.
-Maybe you will need to change the volumes at the **docker-compose** file.

-3. Or, in the most complicated way, you must have **Node.JS** installed on your PC.
+2. If you doesn't have any access or knowledge to use docker, you can run it having **Node.JS** installed on your PC.
    - To start the server, open the app folder, install and compile by running `npm install` and after `npm run build`.
 Start by running `npm start`.
    - To start the web page, open the web folder, install with `npm install` and build running `npm run build` and `npm run build:server`.
 Start by running `npm start`.

 ## License